Skip to main content

 Luqaimat

-Beloved Emirati dessert of deep-fried dough balls, crispy outside and fluffy inside, drizzled with date syrup or honey.
-Traditionally served during Ramadan, representing the spirit of sharing and generosity in Emirati culture.
+An Emirati dessert of deep-fried dough balls, crisp outside and soft inside, drizzled with date syrup or honey.
+It usually appears during Ramadan, when sharing food carries real weight.

 Balaleet